 Something was missing, and I didn’t exactly know what it was.
-Around a year or so ago, I joined a big agency, and that gave me a chance to look at a lot of sites, provide in-depth consultation audits for a number of clients, perform monthly strategy reviews for others, inform the sales team on issues that might be helpful to address in proposals, and help other SEOs within the company when they asked for it.
+Around a year or so ago, I joined a big agency, and that gave me a chance to look at a lot of sites, provide in-depth consultation audits for many clients, perform monthly strategy reviews for others, inform the sales team on issues that might be helpful to address in proposals and help other SEOs within the company when they asked for it.

-I enjoyed doing these things, but there was something missing.
+I enjoyed doing these things, but something was missing.
 I enjoyed working with the crew that I worked with as well.
-It’s great to work with people who are excited about the Web and about learning and growing.
-I’m now going to be working with a new crew who are filled with excitement and energy and innovation.
+It’s great to work with people who are excited about the Web and learning and growing.
+I’m now going to be working with a new crew that is filled with excitement and energy and innovation.

 I’m officially making this announcement on a Google Hangout On Air, titled

 The Google HOA was live but should be viewable later to anyone who wants to watch it after it is edited by Eric.
 Thanks to everyone who participated, including Ronnie Bincer who joined it to help with the hangout, and ended up contributing some thoughts on the discussion as well.